 Cooking chicken can feel like an art form, can’t it?
 Especially when lemon enters the picture.
 This zesty fruit, with its bright tangy kick, can make your chicken dish stand out.
-But the real question remains: should you use lemon before or after cooking the chicken?
+But the real question remains: when should you use lemon before or after cooking?
+Understanding the impact of lemon before or after cooking will help you maximize flavor and tenderness.
 Both methods have their merits, and understanding them could transform your meals from ordinary to extraordinary.
 In this guide, we’ll dive deep into the world of lemons and chicken, exploring flavors, techniques, and some handy tips to get the best out of this winning combination.

 Why Lemon Is a Favorite for Cooking Chicken